cGuille/python-realtimebattle-api/README.md

   #   # do your stuff…

   # Same thing about the `initialize` method, which is already implemented in the
   # `Robot` class.
-This implementation send the robot name & colours at the right
+This implementation sends the robot name & colours at the right
   # moment.
-So call the inherited method too if you need to overload it:
+So, call the inherited method too if you need to overload it:

   # def initialize(self, first):
   #   Robot.initialize(self, first):